lsamano/halloween-treats-lab/README.md

     - BONUS CSS:
         - Wrap your show page in a div with a class of `house` for a nice fade-in CSS animation.
 4. The house show page should also have two buttons:
     - A "Go Back" button to see all of the houses again.
-As in, replace the show page with the houses
+As in, replace the show page with all the houses
     - A button to ask for candy
       - BONUS: If there is no more candy left, disable the button